DeepSeek V4: Enterprise Reasoning and Agentic Sovereignty

 Key Takeaways

-- Operational Resilience: By enabling local hosting on sovereign infrastructure, enterprises can meet DORA standards for digital operational resilience in the financial sector.
+- Operational Resilience: Local hosting on sovereign infrastructure contributes to DORA-style digital operational resilience requirements in financial services.

 Beyond Reasoning: The Agentic Core of DeepSeek V4